Roger Hines

 Festival performances include the Antibes Jazz Festival, Aruba Jazz Festival, Aspen Music Festival, Chicago Jazz Festival, Cinco de Mayo Festival in Peru, JVC Jazz Festival, Martinique Jazz Festival, Monterey Jazz Festival, Montreaux Jazz Festival, New Orleans Jazz and Heritage Festival, Newport Jazz Festival, North Sea Jazz Festival, Playboy Jazz Festival, Red Sea Jazz Festival, Sedona Jazz on the Rocks, Tanglewood Summer Jazz Series and the Warsaw Jazz Festival.
 Television appearances include the Tonight Show, CBS Sunday Morning, Good Morning America, Ray Charles’ 40th Anniversary Special, Jerry Lewis Labor Day Telethon, PBS’ American Masters Series, and BET on Jazz.

-Hines’ playing is featured on recordings with Ray Charles, Diane Schuur, Etta Jones, Ernie Krivda, Gene Walker, and recently with his group Madrugada and guitarist Stan Smith, both on Cojazz Records.
+Hines’ playing is featured on recordings with Ray Charles, Diane Schuur, Etta Jones, Ernie Krivda, Gene Walker, and with his group Madrugada and guitarist Stan Smith, both on Cojazz Records.
 Roger received a B.M. in Music Theory/Composition and a M.A. in String Pedagogy from The Ohio State University.
 He studied bass with Dave Holland and composition with Brazilian composer Moacir Santos.
 Also he has been awarded an individual artist grant recipient for the Ohio Arts Council and the Greater Columbus Arts Council and been featured in the Artist in the Schools Program.